Contributing Guidelines¶

 Setting up the code environment and dependencies, also includes the setup for pymwp docs.
 The documentation is built with mkdocs.

-If you want to build and run the documentation website, run:
+If you want to build and run the documentation website locally, run:

 mkdocs serve